100 Black Men of America: Organization and membership

 Membership procedures vary by chapter; generally, speaking members can apply to a local chapter at specific times of the year.
 Candidates are screened and then interviewed by a panel to ensure that individuals have the character and standing to serve as community role models and youth mentors.
 Members generally refer to the organization simply as “The 100.”

 Programs

 100 Black Men has five principal program areas: Mentoring, Education, Health and Wellness, Economic Development, and Leadership Development.
 As of 2017, 100 Black Men has more than 100,000 students enrolled in its mentoring and outreach programs.
 The organization also has some 36 chapters of the Collegiate 100 at colleges and universities throughout the nation.
+The Collegiate 100 was created at Prairie View A&M University in August 1994 and adopted by the national organization in December 1994 as part of its Success Programs.
+The 100 Black Men of Middle Tennessee is credited with launching the national program in 1996 with Tennessee State University.